nervosnetwork/docs.nervos.org/website/docs/essays/lifecycle.md

 }
 ```

-This validation is intended to prevent improperly formed transactions, such as mentioned in *https://github.com/nervosnetwork/ckb/wiki/Common-Gotchas#nervos-dao*
+This validation is intended to prevent improperly constructed transactions, such as mentioned in *https://github.com/nervosnetwork/ckb/wiki/Common-Gotchas#nervos-dao*

-Although the node can be* *configured to `passthrough` to skip this validation.

-Once the transaction has been submitted to your local node, the node also outputs the transaction id, which can then be used to track transaction status.
+Although the node can be configured to `passthrough` to skip this validation, once the transaction has been submitted to your local node, the node also exports the transaction id, which can then be used to track transaction status.

 ## Verification

-Before a transaction is broadcasted and enters the mempool, the transaction will be verified and executed locally.
+Before the transaction is broadcasted and enters into the mempool, it should be verified and executed locally.

 ### STEP 1 — Resolve